The Green School Certification Program: Scalable – Pilot Project

 World Wide Fund for Nature – Pakistan:

 World Wide Fund for Nature; WWF is recognized as one of the world’s largest conservation organizations in the world, with a global network active in more than 100 countries.
-Established in 1970, WWF-Pakistan has been working for over 50 years to conserve nature and the ecological processes of Pakistan.
+WWF has contributed to developing the ecological themes for the pilot project.

 Environment Protection Department Punjab: